 Newbury provided a number of services for the branch, including permanent way and signalling equipment maintenance.

-A Dean Goods brings its two-coach train bound for Lambourn past the signal box and onto the branch in 1950.
+A lovely image of a branch line train, headed by a Dean Goods bringing its two-coach train bound for Lambourn past the signal box and onto the branch in 1950.
 Note the railcar in the bay, which will have brought the coaches off the branch.
 You can see the connection to the main line running into the up platform loop.
 To the right of the rear coach is one of the linesmens' huts.
 All the baulk road is, of course, a long time gone.
 Photo: P. J. Garland

 GWR coaches in the Lambourn bay.
 Photo: H. C. Casserley